Ankle Dislocation Management in the ED

 Morphine sulfate (MS Contin, MSIR)

 Clinical Context: DOC for analgesia due to reliable and predictable effects, safety profile, and ease of reversibility with naloxone.
-Various IV doses are used; commonly titrated until desired effect obtained.
+Various IV doses are used; commonly titrated until desired effects are obtained.

 Class Summary